OpenGlobalMind/rel8-wiki/Rethinking the Tools for Thinking Podcast.md

 - What tools do we want to use to podcast?
 Other resources?
 - Who is interested in participating?
+	- Jess Martin?
+	- Maggie Appleton?
+	- John Underkoffler?
 - How should we coordinate?
 	- Scheduling on Airtable?
 Other?
 	- Conversations on Discord?
 Other?
 - Where is the common virtual ground?
 [The Big Fungus](https://www.thebigfungus.org/)?
 - Instead of producing a podcast *for* people to get literate, how about involving them directly?
+- What computer literacy orgs might be interested?
+- What templates/structures do we need so the podcast episodes build well?
+- Keep "Tools for Thinking"?
+Rename it HyperTalk?
+Something else?
+- Where does the main entity live?
+Who hosts it?

 ### Questions to Ponder in the Podcast